NordicSemiconductor/pc-ble-driver/examples/README.md

 Note: the examples communicate with a baud rate of 115200 [by default](https://github.com/NordicSemiconductor/pc-ble-driver/blob/master/examples/heart_rate_monitor/main.c#L420), so make sure you flash your nRF5 device with `hex/sd_api_v<x>/connectivity_<ver>_115k2_with_s<v>_<a>.<b>.<c>.hex` where `115k2` corresponds to the baud rate of 115200.

-If you are on OS X there is a known [J-Link issue](https://github.com/NordicSemiconductor/pc-ble-driver#macos-os-x) that you need to do a workaround for.
+If you are on macOS or a recent version of Linux there is a known [J-Link issue](https://github.com/NordicSemiconductor/pc-ble-driver#macos-os-x) that you need to do a workaround for.

 Now find out which serial port your device is on: